SOME NEW POINTS DEDUCTIBLE EXPENSES UNDER DECREE 320/2025/ND-CP

 On December 15, 2025, the Government issued Decree 320/2025/ND-CP guiding some provisions of the Corporate Income Tax Law.

 This Decree takes effect from December 15, 2025 and applies to the corporate income tax period of 2025.
 Taxpayers may choose to apply the regulations on expenses in this Decree from the beginning of the 2025 tax period, or from the effective date of the Corporate Income Tax Law (October 1, 2025), or from the effective date of this Decree (December 15, 2025).
+The timing of application is not required to be applied consistently; therefore, the enterprise may apply it on a case-by-case basis for each type of expense in a manner that is more favorable to the enterprise.

 Compared to current regulations, Decree 320/2025/ND-CP contains many notable new provisions related to deductible expenses when determining corporate income tax.